FBSNet: A Fast Bilateral Symmetrical Network for Real-Time Semantic Segmentation: Proposed Method

 \subsection{Bottleneck Residual Unit (BRU)}

-In the semantic information branch, we elaborately design a lightweight bottleneck residual unit.
-Some classic residual units are shown in Fig.~\ref{Figure 4}, where the two modules in (a) and (b) can not extract semantic information comprehensively, and the pyramid cascade module in (c) requires too much computational cost.
-To address these problems, we absorb the advantages of the bottleneck, which can not only ensure the model effect but also greatly reduce the calculation budget.
+In Fig.~\ref{Figure 4}, we show some classic residual units that widely used in semantic segmentation.
+All of these modules are designed for feature feature extraction.
+Among them, (a) and (b) use the two-branch structure, one is responsible for local information extraction, while the other is dedicated to expanding the receptive field to obtain more contextual information.
+As for the pyramid cascade module in (c), it uses a series of dilation convolutions to gradually assemble multi-scale flexible representations.
+However, these models ignore the utilization of original features and the fusion of features from different branches is insufficient.
+To solve these problems, we proposed the Bottleneck Residual Unit (BRU).
+As shown in Fig.~\ref{Figure 4}, BRU is a three-branch module, the left branch is responsible for extracting local and short-distance feature information, the right branch is designed for enlarging the receptive field to acquire long-distance feature information, and the middle branch is dedicated to saving the input information.
+Specifically, we absorb the advantages of the bottleneck, which can not only ensure the model effect but also greatly reduce the calculation budget.
 Meanwhile, the convolution factorization strategy also be adopted, which means that a standard 2-dimensional convolution kernel $K \times K$ is factored into two 1-dimensional convolution kernels, i.e., $1 \times K$ and $K \times 1$ followed by the batch normalization~\cite{ioffe2015batch} and ReLU~\cite{nair2010rectified} operations.
 This strategy has been verified in many previous works such as Inception-v3~\cite{szegedy2016rethinking}, Xception~\cite{chollet2017xception}, MobileNet~\cite{sandler2018mobilenetv2,howard2019searching}, and ShuffleNet~\cite{zhang2018shufflenet,ma2018shufflenet}, which can significantly reduce the model parameters while maintaining the model performance.
-The use of depth-wise separable convolution is based on the same reason and a $1 \times 1$ point-wise convolution is used to recover the final channel dependency.
+Meanwhile, the use of depth-wise separable convolution is based on the same reason and a $1 \times 1$ point-wise convolution is used to recover the final channel dependency.
 Dilation convolution is applied for enlarging the receptive fields.
 The rule is that as the network deepens, the dilation rate gradually becomes larger.
-We employ a channel shuffle operation to enhance the module representation capability, which can further integrate different information after the simple feature fusion operation (addition).
-As shown in Fig.~\ref{Figure 4}, the whole module is composed of three branches.
-The left branch is responsible for extracting local and short-distance feature information, the right branch is designed for enlarging the receptive field to acquire long-distance feature information, and the middle branch is dedicated to saving input information.
-Finally, the information from the three branches is merged together.
-The formulas of the module can be defined as follows:
+At the end of the module, the information from three branches is merged together and a channel shuffle operation is applied to enhance the module representation capability.
+The complete operation of the module can be defined as follows: